 Thomas W. Pirtle (Laminack, Pirtle & Martines, Houston, TX) has won a number of ground-breaking verdicts in cases involving defective medical devices and pharmaceutical products.
 Mr. Pirtle has served as trial counsel in a number of ground-breaking cases including some of the first jury verdicts awarding damages to women injured by silicone breast implants and a record setting historical verdict awarded to the family of a woman who died as a result of her ingestion of the "fen-phen" diet drug combination.

 Troy Rafferty (Levin Papantonio Thomas Mitchell Rafferty Proctor, Pensacola, FL) litigates mass tort, pharmaceutical, and major personal injury cases throughout the country.
 Mr. Rafferty has been recognized as one of the country's top lawyers through inclusion in the publication, The Best Lawyers in America, as well as The Legal 500.
 He has also been recognized as one of Florida's top lawyers by Florida Super Lawyers.
-Mr. Rafferty is board certified in civil trial law by The Florida Bar.
-The Florida Justice Association awarded him in both 2009 and 2010 the Gold Eagle Award for "exhibiting a steadfast duty to protect and defend civil justice."
+He is board certified in civil trial law by the Florida Bar.
+Mr. Rafferty has been appointed to the Plaintiffs' Steering Committee in cases that resulted in $4.7 million and $700 million in settlements.
+As a leading attorney in the national Rezulin litigation, he obtained a $40 million verdict for his client.

 Dion G. Rassias, The Beasley Firm, Philadelphia, PA, has tried and settled a growing list of cases which have resulted in multi-million dollar verdicts and settlements, all of which have been collected in full, for people and families who have been catastrophically injured and damaged as the result of medical malpractice, professional malpractice, defamation and false light, products liability, civil rights violations, discrimination and harassment, and related personal injury actions.
 As stated by American Lawyer Media, “Dion meets that supreme standard of being a ‘lawyer’s lawyer’.
 That is to say, if I were in trouble, I would want him representing me.”
 In a world where everyone claims to be a “trial lawyer,” Dion really is.